Poverty-Aware Practice and the Psychological Impact of Poverty

 - what poverty looked like before the cost-of-living crunch

 - and how practitioners should change their practice

 1. Before the cost-of-living crunch

 I find it shocking that all of a sudden people are acting like poverty is new.
 This happened during the austerity crisis too.
-It happens every ten years ago, there’s a cycle of crises.
+It happens every ten years or so, there’s a cycle of crises.
 But poverty has never gone away, even when there’s no crisis.
 Professionals should have been concerned about poverty before this crisis started.